China: New 3-child policy approved by Politburo | DW | 31.05.2021

-After scrapping the one-child policy five years ago, China's birth rates have not increased as the government hoped with the country's population aging.
+After scrapping the one-child policy five years ago, China's birth rate has not increased as the government hoped with the country's population aging.

 China's Politburo decided in a meeting on Monday overseen by President Xi Jinping to allow families to have up to three children in the future, according to state news agency Xinhua.